All About Healthy Fats

 Summary and recommendations

-Consume foods rich in healthy fat each day.
+Get a mix of fat types from whole, unprocessed, high-quality foods.
 These include nuts, seeds (hemp, flax, and chia are especially nutritious), fish, seaweed, pasture-raised/grass-fed animals/eggs, olives, avocado, coconut, and cacao nibs.

 Avoid industrially processed, artificially created, and factory farmed foods, which contain unhealthy fats.

 Supplement with algae oil or fish oil daily.
-1-2 g of algae oil or 3-6 g of fish oil is recommended.
+We recommend 1-2 g of algae oil or about 3-6 g of fish oil each day.

 References